 Gas-powered generators usually produce a lot more electricity than solar power generators, the downside is that these need fuel.
 Depending on how many electrical devices you are planning to run with the generator will determine how much fuel it uses.
 These are also powerful enough to power an electrical heater which could come in handy, just do not make it your only source of heating the cabin.

-I personally do have a gas powered generator but I keep it only for emergencies, like in especially cold winter nights when the wooden stow needs constant babysitting and refueling.
+I personally do have a gas powered generator but I keep it only for emergencies, like on especially cold winter nights when the wooden stow needs constant babysitting and refueling.

-- Flint fire starters: these can produce thousands of sparks during their lifetime, and the sparks created by it is extremely hot so you can even start a fire with a somewhat damp wood.
+These can produce thousands of sparks during their lifetime, and the sparks created by it are extremely hot so you can even start a fire with somewhat damp wood.

-- Fire matches: my recommendation is to get ones that are also waterproof, generally speaking when you need an open flame to start a fire is that the wood is wet.
+My recommendation is to get ones that are also waterproof, generally speaking, when you need an open flame to start a fire is that the wood is wet.

-- Lighters: in addition to its fire starting capability you can also use it as source of light.
+In addition to its fire starting capability, you can also use it as a source of light.

-- Candles: By far one of the best ways to produce light in your off-grid cabin, and if you have read my article How to heat a room with a candle, you already know that something as simple as a candle can even save your life in freezing conditions.
+By far one of the best ways to produce light in your off-grid cabin, and if you have read my article How to heat a room with a candle? ( In 3 Easy Steps ), you already know that something as simple as a candle can even save your life in freezing conditions.

-- LED lights: My recommendation is to get ones that are solar powered ones, this way it will not put an additional strain on your power generating system and the LED usually works for at least a couple of thousand hours.
+My recommendation is to get ones that are solar-powered, this way it will not put an additional strain on your power generating system and the LED usually works for at least a couple of thousand hours.

-- Flashlight: You can use it indoors or outdoors, and you can even find hand crank operated models.
+You can use it indoors or outdoors, and you can even find hand-crank operated models.

 Now you might ask yourself why on earth would you need a tent when you live off the grid in a cabin.
 The answer is simple, extra insulation.
 During especially hard winters your cabin might not be able to produce enough heat for comfortable temperatures.
 In this case, just pitch the tent in the middle of the room and this will give you an extra layer of insulation.